WebAssembly/WASI/proposals/io/wasi-io.md

 This conceptually represents a `stream<u8, _>`.
 It's temporary scaffolding until component-model's async features are ready.

+`output-stream`s are *non-blocking* to the extent practical on underlying platforms.
+Except where specified otherwise, I/O operations also always return promptly, after the number of bytes that can be written promptly, which could even be zero.
+To wait for the stream to be ready to accept data, the `subscribe-to-output-stream` function to obtain a `pollable` which can be polled for using `wasi_poll`.

 And at present, it is a `u32` instead of being an actual handle, until the wit-bindgen implementation of handles and resources is ready.